 Size and Weight Comparison

-The size of a lens is an important deciding factor when comparing two lenses.
+The size of a lens is a crucial factor to consider when comparing two lenses.
 Sigma 16mm F1.4 DC DN MFT is the longer of the two lenses at 92mm.
 The Panasonic DG 12mm F1.4 with a length of 70mm, is 22mm shorter.
 Besides being longer, the Sigma 16mm F1.4 DC DN MFT also has a larger diameter of 72mm compared to the Panasonic DG 12mm F1.4's 70mm diameter.

 Below you can find a scaled side-by-side image of Sigma 16mm F1.4 DC DN MFT and Panasonic DG 12mm F1.4 to get a better idea of how their sizes compare in real life.

-Comparison image of the Sigma 16mm F1.4 DC DN MFT and the Panasonic DG 12mm F1.4 Size and Weight The weight of a lens is as important as its external dimensions, especially if you are planning to hand hold your camera and lens combination for longer periods.
+The weight of a lens is equally significant as its external dimensions, particularly if you intend to handhold your camera and lens combination for extended periods.
 Panasonic DG 12mm F1.4 weighs 335g, 17% (70g) lighter than the Sigma 16mm F1.4 DC DN MFT's weight of 405g.

 Below you can find the dimension and weight table of the Wideangle Prime Lenses in Micro Four Thirds Mount for size comparison purposes.